 div.matches('.someClass'); // Uncaught TypeError: matches is not a function

 Fortunately, the nature of JavaScript means you can partially compensate for the shortcomings of older browsers.
 Thanks to prototypes, developers still have an opportunity to add missing functionality directly to the DOM implementation.
-This is done using polyfills.
+We can do it using polyfills.

 The general principle of operation for these libraries is as follows:

-The library with polyfills must be loaded before executing any other code.
-Only then will the rest of the code be able to count on the presence of the necessary properties.
+We should load the library with polyfills before executing any other code.
+Only then will the rest of the code be able to count on the presence of the necessary properties. f the code be able to count on the presence of the necessary properties.

 Below is an example of a polyfill for the node.matches()